Limb

 How cleanly the archer draws and releases the string, and how stable and fast the arrow flies, are all greatly influenced by the limb’s performance.

-Limb setting is the process of adjusting the bowstring, limbs, and riser so they are precisely aligned.
+Limb setting is the process of adjusting the bow so that the string, limbs, and riser are precisely aligned.

-If the limbs are twisted to one side or the string is off-center, the arrow may veer to one side or the grouping will become inconsistent. -
+If the limbs are twisted to the left or right, or if they are off the string’s centerline, the arrow may kick to one side and grouping can become inconsistent.

 Tiller refers to the difference in distance from the bowstring to the upper limb and the lower limb.